lighterletter/Theostasis/README.md

 For MAMP, Installation is simple.

+	Drop theostasis into:  Mamp/htdocs/
+	Start your server.
+	In your browser, type: Localhost:8888
+	Click on the 'theostasis' link, and if necessary, 'app', that should start the application in your browser.

+Detailed:
 	Open your MAMP folder and drop Theostasis into 'htdocs'.
 	Make sure your server is running by opening MAMP as an application and clicking start on the server.
-Then 		simply go into your browser (I recommend google Chrome) and type localhost:8888 on the address bar(default 	MAMP port).
-You should then see a link with the application name on it.
+Then 		simply go into your browser (I recommend google Chrome) and type localhost:8888 on the address bar(port 		8888 is the default MAMP port.
+You can verify this on the MAMP home page which should open when you 		open the application.)
+In your localhost you should see a link with the theostasis application name on it.
 Click that and you're done.
 Enjoy.

 ## Code

 All libraries are wired in
 **index.html**

-With a text editor like SublimeText there are a couple of simple ways in which you can customize your experience.
+ There are a couple of simple ways in which you can customize your experience with a text editor, like SublimeText.
-I've written it in the code.
+ I've noted it in the code.
 Feel free to ask questions.

 #### Some interesting things to try:
 	*Change gravity's effect on the cubes.
-	*I've added and commented out a timer which you can turn on by simply un-commenting the denoted section.
+	*A timer which you can turn on by simply un-commenting the denoted section.
 	*Different lighting and fog parameters.
-	*Changing the values for the Sphere's wireframes can create some interesting effects.
+	*Changing the values for the Sphere's wireframes can also create some interesting effects.

 ## Screenshots